 - Lay the ham and cheese slices on top of chicken breast.
 Carefully roll the chicken, tuck the ends inside, and finally hold the pieces together with a toothpick.

 - Heat olive oil in a non-stick skillet over medium-high heat.

 - Sear the chicken in the pan for 5 minutes per side until there are no more pink spots on the chicken.

 - Beat an egg in a small bowl.
 In another bowl, combine almond flour with Parmesan.

 - Brush cooked chicken with beaten egg and coat with almond-parmesan mix.
 Return to the pan and fry for an additional two minutes per side, until golden and crispy.

-- Let it sit for additional 2 minutes before removing the toothpick.
+- Let it sit for an additional two minutes before removing the toothpick.
 Lay the chicken on top of a bed of lettuce and serve.